MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/EmrAppointment.md

 A booking of a healthcare event among patient(s), practitioner(s), related person(s) and/or device(s) for a specific date/time.
 This may result in one or more Encounter(s).

 Latest version (0.8.1) of the json entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/EmrAppointment.cdm.json" target="_blank">GitHub</a>.

+## Instances

+Instances of this entity are listed below:

+electronicMedicalRecords/EmrAppointment

 ## Traits